 Instead, make sure the company offers insurance and worker's compensation.
 If someone is hurt on the job, you won't have to worry.
 The company won't hold you liable for damages.

 It's difficult to trust a company when you don't know exactly what they'll do to your home.

 For example, do you need a new roof?
 Ask the contractor if they plan on tearing your old roof down first.
 Will they add new shingles over the old ones instead?

 The latter option could put too much weight on your roof.
-Instead, make sure you choose a contractor who knows what they're doing.
+Instead, make sure you choose a contractor in Florida or Connecticut who knows what they're doing.

 In the meantime, consider the type of services you need.
 What happened to your roof?
 Is it old or did a storm hit?